 and making my world better because I was there?

-If you want to unite your team and help all the people around you come through this crisis stronger than they've ever been, start building everyone up this month.
+If you want to unite your team, family and community, and help all the people around you come through this crisis stronger than they've ever been, start having more positive conversatons.
 You can achieve that goal by asking more positive questions that get other people to talk about the root cause of their success and ask them to share stories about times when they were at their best.

 A "negative" question focuses attention on problems, failures and things we can't control.
 If you ask, "What problems have you experienced over the last few months?", the other person will find an answer to your question; but rarely does someone respond to a negative question and feel confident, competent and committed to creating positive change after the conversation.
 Most of the time, negative questions cause people to get discouraged, defensive and blame someone else for causing the problem.
 However, if you ask positive questions like...